PaloAltoNetworks/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 > [!NOTE]
 > Link to docs: [Onboard AWS Account](https://docs.prismacloud.io/en/enterprise-edition/content-collections/connect/connect-cloud-accounts/onboard-aws/onboard-aws-account)

-To begin securing resources running in the cloud, we need to configure Prisma Cloud to communitcate with the CSP and onboard an AWS Account or Organization.
+To begin securing resources running in the cloud, we need to configure Prisma Cloud to communitcate with a CSP.
+Let's do this by onboarding an AWS Account.

 Navigate to **Settings > Providers > Connect Provider** and follow the instructions prompted by the conifguration wizard.